lisun85/flavor-finance/README.md

 # flavor.finance

-A spicy new twist on yield farming.
+A spicy new twist on DeFi savings.

 ## Local Development